jonreid/Xcode-TCR/README.md

 - If the tests pass, it commits your changes.
 - If the tests fail, it reverts your changes.

+**Note:** This works for Xcode projects and workspaces.
+It currently doesn't work for Swift packages.

 ## Contents

 - [How to Set It Up](#how-to-set-it-up)